Aditya10324/Vityarthi-Project/README.md

 # Project Title: HANGMAN

-This is the famous Hnagman game where one has to guess the letters of a word.
+This is the famous Hangman game where one has to guess the letters of a word.
 If a player guesses an incorrect letter a small section of the Hangman appears, else nothing happens.
 If a player is able to guess the word before the completion of the Hangman, he/she wins else the player loses the game on completion of the Hangman.

 ## Overview of the project